patrivet/toDoList/README.md

 - Allow colour scheme to be chosen.
 - Ability to mark one to-do as active, allocate a duration and be notified of the duration countdown and ending.
 - Make fully responsive.
-- Persist to-dos to local storage
+- Ability to delete a to-do
+- Add some animation